 Park Hyatt Maldives Hadahaa - Huvadhoo Atoll

 Nestled in the distant atoll of Huvadhoo, Park Hyatt Maldives Hadahaa promises a peaceful private island retreat surrounded by verdant tropical scenery.
 Park Hyatt resort aims to deliver a holistic wellness experience, drawing on its invigorating location, ancient Ayurvedic practices and first-class facilities for rest and recreation.
 The resort’s very own house reef is also all-encompassing, offering 360° intrigue as it circles around the entire circumference of the island.
-Divers and snorkellers alike will be blown away by this reef’s kaleidoscope of reef fish and complex structures of boulder, branching and table corals.
+Divers and snorkelers alike will be blown away by this reef’s kaleidoscope of reef fish and complex structures of boulder, branching and table corals.

 Can't find what you're looking for?